-We expect our expenses to increase substantially in connection with our ongoing activities, particularly as we advance the preclinical activities and clinical trials of our product candidates.
-Our expenses will increase as we (i) advance our product candidates through phases of clinical development and, potentially, registration, (ii) fund our research and development activities to further expand our GD-T cell technologies and develop future product candidates and follow-on versions of our more advanced product candidates, (iii) fund our manufacturing activities and the expansion of our plant to support our ongoing and future clinical trials and potential commercial launch; and (iv) fund our general operations.
+Whilst we will continue to prudently manage our core burn rate (the amount which we incur in the absence of variable development, clinical and manufacturing related costs), our variable costs of operations will increase substantially as we advance the preclinical activities and clinical trials of our product candidates.
+Our expenses will increase as we (i) advance our product candidates through phases of clinical development and, potentially, registration, (ii) fund our research and development activities to further expand our GD-T cell technologies and develop future product candidates and follow-on versions of our more advanced product candidates, (iii) fund manufacturing activities to support our ongoing and future clinical trials and potential commercial launch; and (iv) fund our general operations.

 Since February 10, 2022, we have been a publicly traded company and incur significant legal, accounting and other expenses that we were not required to incur as a private company.
-In addition, the Sarbanes-Oxley Act of 2002, as well as rules adopted by the SEC and The Nasdaq Stock Market, requires public companies to implement specified corporate governance practices that are currently inapplicable to us as a private company.
-We expect these rules and regulations will increase our legal and financial compliance costs and will make some activities more time-consuming and costly.
+In addition, the Sarbanes-Oxley Act of 2002, as well as rules adopted by the SEC and the OTC Markets, requires public companies to implement specified corporate governance practices.
+We expect to continue to incur substantial legal and financial compliance costs, which may make some activities more time-consuming and costly.